unoplatform/uno/doc/articles/uno-development/debugging-templates.md

 To make modifications to those templates and test the result:
 - In Visual Studio, open the solution using the [Uno.UI-Wasm-hotreload-vsix-only.slnf filters](building-uno-ui.md)
-- Right click on the `UnoSolutionTemplate.VISX` project then debug
+- Right click on the `UnoSolutionTemplate.VSIX.2022` or `UnoSolutionTemplate.VSIX.2019` project then debug
 - A new isolated testing instance of visual studio will open, allowing you to create projects using modified templates

 ## dotnet new templates